fluxcd/website/content/en/flux/security/secrets-management.md

 The scope of each secret must be carefully considered to decrease the blast radius in case of breach.
-A trade-off must be reached to attain a balance between the two extremes: having a single secrets that has all the access, versus having too many secrets that are always used in combination.
+A trade-off must be reached to attain a balance between the two extremes: having a single secret that has all the access, versus having too many secrets that are always used in combination.

 Sharing the same secret across different scopes, just because they have the same permissions